StockSharp/doc/en/topics/api/graphical_user_interface/charts/cluster_chart.md

 # Cluster chart

 ClusterChart \- is the special type of chart to display the volumes in the form of clusters with the bar charts.
-To use this type of the chart it is necessary to set the special style [ChartCandleElement.DrawStyle](xref:StockSharp.Xaml.Charting.ChartCandleElement.DrawStyle) \= [ChartCandleDrawStyles.ClusterProfile](xref:StockSharp.Xaml.Charting.ChartCandleDrawStyles.ClusterProfile).
+To use this type of the chart it is necessary to set the special style [IChartCandleElement.DrawStyle](xref:StockSharp.Charting.IChartCandleElement.DrawStyle) \= [ChartCandleDrawStyles.ClusterProfile](xref:StockSharp.Charting.ChartCandleDrawStyles.ClusterProfile).
 This chart uses the information from the [Candle.PriceLevels](xref:StockSharp.Algo.Candles.Candle.PriceLevels) property as source data.

 ![Gui ClasterChart](../../../../images/gui_clasterchart.png)